-All MAC Students must read and review the policies and procedures outlined in this section and the Structured Recruiting Calendar and Policies document for their class year at the start of the
+All MSM Students must read and review the policies and procedures outlined in this section and Policies document for their class year at the start of the MSM Program.
+Successful career outcomes require dual effort.
+Students must be active participants in their personal career and professional development.